jbecker7326/dog-prediction/README.md

 |   Dockerfile - Set up environment with minimized dependencies for local and cloud deployment
 │   requirements.txt - Set up local environment for running notebook │
-└───data - Contains images organized by folder for each class (dog breed) │
+└───data - Unzip the dataset to this folder (section 2.3) │
 └───figures - Contains images for the notebook and readme
 |